Answers to Your Most Burning Wine Questions

 5. How long will a bottle of wine last?

 In general, an opened bottle of white wine should last through a couple of evenings of sipping.
+I keep mine in the refrigerator to keep it fresh.
 Red wines will change character much faster.
-That red you’re sipping tonight probably won’t taste the same as it did last night.
-Though if it’s young and tannic, a couple of days of mellowing probably won’t hurt!
-Dessert wines last much longer — stretching them out for a week or two is usually no problem.
+That red you’re sipping tonight won’t taste the same as it did last night due to the oxygen exposure of opening the bottle.
+If you store your open red wine in a cool, dark area you should be able to get away with two days for a lighter red wine such as a Pinot Noir.
+Wines with higher tannins, like Cabernet Sauvignon and Merlot should last around four days.
+Dessert wines such as Port, last much longer — stretching them out for a month or two if you store them in a cool, dark area.

 6. How do I re-cork (or reseal) a wine bottle?